Robust, Rapid, and Simple Gravitational-wave Parameter Estimation: Discussion

 \section{Discussion}

-In this work, we have demonstrated a novel approach to rapid and robust gravitational-wave parameter estimation using metric-based importance sampling.
+We have demonstrated a novel approach to rapid and robust gravitational-wave parameter estimation using metric-based importance sampling.
+The algorithm is available through the PyCBC toolkit~\cite{pycbc-github} and a corresponding data release provides a working example~\cite{github}.
 This method is effective for the majority of typical gravitational-wave sources, including binary neutron star (BNS) and typical binary black hole (BBH) systems.
-Our approach, which tiles the parameter space using an approximate metric, achieves high sampling efficiencies—over 35\% for BNS and 9–20\% for BBH sources.
+Our approach, which tiles the parameter space using an approximate metric, achieves high sampling efficiencies— a population median of 35\% for BNS and 9–20\% for BBH sources.
+A key advantage of this method is its inherent interpretability while at the same time achieving state-of-the-art efficiency comparable to machine learning approaches~\cite{Dax:2022pxd}; While machine learning models can be opaque, our algorithm's foundation in first principles allows its behavior and potential biases to be fully characterized.

-While the method handles most sources efficiently, it does not eliminate the need for other parameter estimation algorithms.
+Although the method handles most sources efficiently, it does not currently eliminate the need for other parameter estimation algorithms.
 It may prove more difficult to extend to highly precessing NSBH or lower mass BBH mergers where the intrinsic parameter space size is significantly higher.
 Furthermore, the current implementation is not optimal for extremely loud signals, where precision is crucial, or for cases where the waveform model is not well-understood in advance.
-The method relies on pre-computation steps, which assume the signal model is well-defined.
-In situations where this is not the case or where a full tiling of the parameter space is impractical, more general algorithms will still be necessary.
-These edge cases will likely be of high scientific interest and will require further development of complementary techniques.
-However, our method offers a clear advantage for the majority of sources, significantly reducing computational costs and time.
+In situations where a full tiling of the parameter space is impractical, more general algorithms will still be necessary.
+These edge cases will likely be of high scientific interest and will require further development of this approach and complementary techniques.
+However, our method offers a clear advantage for the vast majority of sources~\cite{Nitz:2021zwj,KAGRA:2021vkt}, significantly reducing computational costs and time.